The following Construction practice note provides comprehensive and up to date legal information covering:

 At the end of the project, the parties will apply a mechanism/formula to calculate whether savings were made and the project delivered for less than the target cost, or whether costs overran and the cost of delivering the project was more than the target cost.
 The contractor will then either share the savings with the employer or contribute towards the overspend.
 Therefore the parties share the risk of undertaking the project.

 A target cost approach can be beneficial because it helps to align the objectives of both the contractor and the employer as they are both aiming to control costs to their best advantage.
-This, along with the open book approach
+This, along

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.